gleam-lang/website/_posts/2025-01-05-improved-performance-and-publishing.md

 would not be required in unsound systems.
 This decoder code can be unfamiliar and confusing to those new to Gleam, and in simple cases it can seem a chore.

-To aid with this the Gleam language server now includes code action to to generate a dynamic decoder for a custom type.
+To aid with this the Gleam language server now includes code action to generate a dynamic decoder for a custom type.
 For example, if you have this code:

 ```gleam